-Remembering Sally Ride, the First American Woman in Space: What It’s Actually Like to Launch on the Space Shuttleby Maria Popova
+Sally Ride, the First American Woman in Space, on What It’s Actually Like to Launch on the Space Shuttleby Maria Popova

 Celebrating a pioneering astronaut, remarkable role model, and tireless advocate of science literacy.

 On June 18, 1983, Sally Ride boarded the space shuttle Challenger and became the first American woman in space.
-Ride has just passed away after a fight with pancreatic cancer.
+In 2012, Ride lost her life to pancreatic cancer.
 President Barack Obama rightfully called her “a national hero and a powerful role model,” who inspired generations of young women.

 But besides being a pioneering astronaut, Ride was also a tireless advocate for more science and math in schools and a prolific co-author of children’s science books, including the 1986 tome To Space and Back.
 Mere days before the book went to the printer, the space shuttle Challenger exploded 73 seconds after launch on national television, leaving millions of Americans overcome with grief and anxiety about space.
 Ride was conflicted about whether or not to publish the book in its current form, but in the end decided to go ahead, making it a testament to the importance of space-exploration and a way to answer young people’s questions about being an astronaut.
 She proceeded to deliver this eloquent, riveting account of what it’s actually like to launch into space aboard the space shuttle — a wonderful way to celebrate her legacy of bravery: